Differential Equations vs. Implicit Differentiation: Unveiling the Subtle Differences

 -

 Differentiate both sides of the equation with respect to x: Remember to use the chain rule whenever you differentiate a term involving y.
-For example, the derivative of y² with respect to x is 2y(dy/dx).
+Here's one way to look at it: the derivative of y² with respect to x is 2y(dy/dx).

 -